ecs160ss12019/One/StoryMapping.md

 next sprint we will further enhance thesee systems.

-Acceptance criteria that we met during our second sprint
+#### Acceptance criteria that we met during our second sprint
 * When I press a button the space ship shoots
 * When I fly off screen I reappear from the opposite side.
+* I see the UFO periodically shoot bullets out.

+#### Acceptance criteria that will carry over to Sprint 3
+*